KyPython/gen-finetune/README.md

 - Training loss is logged every 10 steps
 - The model is saved to `./artifacts` after training
 - For production use, increase training steps and use a larger, more diverse dataset
+- The web app requires the model to be trained first (run `python src/finetune.py`)